CharlesGueunet/vimmic/README.md

 [spf13](https://github.com/spf13/spf13-vim), another vim distribution. spf13 is great but heavy so I decided to make my own configuration much lighter.

+Another great distribution is [SpaceVim](https://github.com/SpaceVim/SpaceVim), but here again this configuration is really complexe and most of the configuration should be made using thier own defined functions.

 For the navigation and some highlight, I used advices of [this post](http://nvie.com/posts/how-i-boosted-my-vim/)